- +44 (0)20 7040 5060

 Linda has held senior academic management positions at City - Head of the Department of Actuarial Science and Statistics 1995-2000 and Associate Dean for Teaching and Learning at Cass 2002-2007.
 In 2008 Linda was awarded a Cass School Prize for her outstanding contribution to teaching and learning on the postgraduate programme, and in 2010 was shortlisted for a Student Voice teaching award.

 Linda has an ongoing interest in the probability modelling of games and the statistical modelling of sailing handicaps.
 Her 2009 work on handicap modelling published by the Royal Statistical Society was reproduced in the Spring 2010 newsletter of London's Little Ship Club.
 This work has since been further developed, resulting in simple models that provide efficient estimates of handicap numbers, in particular Portsmouth Numbers, a handicap scheme that is popular with many sailing clubs, but which has been increasingly difficult to operate without a formula basis.
-Several clubs now successfully apply Linda's models.
+Several clubs successfully apply Linda's models and Linda continues to be a leading authority on modelling handicap ratings.
 Background and up-to-date commentary on the model range is given at the personal webpage shown below.

 BSc and PhD.